SnowWhiteDad/prompt-rules/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments